 The Indiana German Heritage Society (IGHS) provides scholarships for Indiana high school students participating in an approved educational program in Germany or other German-speaking countries.
-Applications are accepted from students participating in programs such as Youth for Understanding (YFU), I.U.
-Honors Program in Graz, or the German American Partnership Program (GAPP).
+Applications are accepted from students participating in programs such as I.U.
+Honors Program in Graz, study abroad programs offered by AATG or YFU, or the German American Partnership Program (GAPP).

 b) $ 500 for a short-term program, i.e. GAPP program (up to four scholarships)

 Students must be participating in an official program.
 Applicants must submit the following: